Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Triumph and Reflection:
-- The chapter opens with Daenerys Targaryen basking in the glory of her victory and ascending to the Iron Throne.
+- The story continues with Daenerys Targaryen basking in the glory of her victory and ascending to the Iron Throne.
 - Amidst the celebrations, Daenerys reflects on the sacrifices made and the high price paid to achieve her long-desired goal.
 2. The Burden of Power:
 - Daenerys grapples with the weight of her newfound power and the responsibilities that come with ruling the Seven Kingdoms.